envyniv/Project-Hope/README.md

 * Aléris (minor sprite work)
 * gotimo2 (separated player movement and animation)
 * KamiGrave, derkok, AnidemDex, Exuin, Haledire, Nisovin from the [Godot Engine discord server](https://discord.gg/4JBkykG) that were willing to answer any question I'd ask!
-* The Gremlins: for being annoying little shi-

 ## Contact